bigmark641/NumberlessNumber/README.md

-# NumberlessNumber
+# Numberless numbers
 This was my attempt to create a "Number" type that implements basic arithmetic operators (+, -, * , /) without using any number libraries.
 It is valid for all positive and negative integers.

+#### Implementation
 There are, no doubt, numerous ways to implement this.
+In my implementation, each number is just an "object" that links to the "next" object as well as the "previous" object.
+It is basically a linked-list with a static reference to the Origin.

+#### Operator dependencies

-All higher level operators (+, -, *...) were able to be composed of a few lower level functions:
+All higher level operators (+, -, *, etc...) were able to be composed of a three lower level operators:
 * Increment
 * Decrement
-* Origin (zero)
+* Origin (A constant that represents "zero")

-My implementation is basically a linked-list with a static reference to the Origin.

-With those 3 builing blocks you can compose all higher level functions.
-(I used object reference equality to implement the Equality operation, but it could also be done in terms over Increment, Decrement, and Origin.)
+With those 3 builing blocks you can compose all higher level operators.
+(I used C#'s object reference equality to implement the Equality operator, because it was so straightforward, but it could also be done in terms over Increment, Decrement, and Origin.)

-My operations, in order of dependency, looks like this:
+My operators, in order of dependency, looks like this:
 Lowest Level --> Highest Level:
-Origin, ++, --, ==, !=, >, >=, <, <=, - (negation), +, - (subtraction), *, /, %
+Origin, ++, --, ==, !=, >, >=, <, <=, - (negation), +, - (subtraction), *, /, and %

+#### Writing system

-Instead of using number literals, I created Parse() and ToString() methods.
-I wanted a way to represent them that did not look exactly like decimal numerals, so I chose to use Os to represent positive units, and Xs to represent negative units.
-Example:
+To communicate the concept of the numbers visually (and also provide simple means of input and output), I created Parse() and ToString() methods.
+I wanted to represent them in a way that discouraged my mental association to Indo-Arabic numerals, so I made up a different system, using Os to represent positive units, and Xs to represent negative units.

+For example:
-* "XXX" (conceptually equivalent to -3)
+* "XXX" (conceptually equivalent to the Indo-Arabic "-3")
-* "XX" (conceptually equivalent to -2)
+* "XX" (to "-2")
-* "X" (conceptually equivalent to -2)
+* "X" ("-1")
-* "" (conceptually equivalent to 0)
+* "" ("0")
-* "O" (conceptually equivalent to 1)
+* "O" ("1")
-* "OO" (conceptually equivalent to 2)
+* "OO" ("2")
-* "OOO" (conceptually equivalent to 3)
+* "OOO" ("3")

+Obviously, numbers could be represented (and operations performed) much more efficiently using a place-value representation (like decimal or binary), but that seemed too familiar to how I have been typically think of numbers, so I wanted something more "raw", and I couldn't think of anything more raw than an amount of Os.